Categorical semantics of compositional reinforcement learning: A Compositional Theory of Reinforcement Learning

 Therefore we obtain natural morphisms $\rho_1 = (i_1, j_1) \colon \mM_1 \to \mM$ and $\rho_2 = (i_2, j_2) \colon \mM_2 \to \mM$ fitting in a commutative diagram

 Now let $\nN$ be a MDP fitting in a commutative diagram

 We need to check that the diagram is induced by a canonical morphism $m=(f,g) \colon \mM \to \nN$.
 By the definition of the state and action spaces of $\mM$, they are the pushouts (in the category of sets) of the corresponding spaces of $\mM_i$ along those of $\mM_3$ so there are natural candidates for $f$ and $g$.
-These fit in a commutative diagram \eqref{action-space compat diagram}, so it remains to verify that diagram \eqref{action-prob compat diagram} is commutative.
+These fit in a commutative diagram~\eqref{action-space compat diagram}, so it remains to verify that diagram~\eqref{action-prob compat diagram} is commutative, as compatibility of rewards is again clear.

 To avoid confusion, we now use the subscripts $\mM$ and $\nN$ to indicate the MDP to which state and action spaces correspond below.